luanvasconcelos/102-Flower-Species-Classification-Project/README.md

 NOTE 2: The .ipynb file was constructed and executed in the Colab environment.

-* Introduction:

-This work is the capstone project of the Pytorch Scholarship Challenge on Udacity.
+This work is based on the capstone project of the Pytorch Scholarship Challenge on Udacity.
 A deep learning algorithm is trained for an image classification task using a dataset containing images of 102 different species of flowers.

 In the AI era, artificial inteligence algorithms will be incorporated into more and more everyday applications.
 An app that depicts a flower specie's name your camera is looking at might be wanted.
 For this, a way of seeing an image and then classifying it from a pool of labels may be enough to give what is needed.
 In such a situation, you want to include an image classifier in a smart phone app.
 Hence, we can use a deep learning model, pre-trained on hundreds of thousands of images as part of the overall application architecture.